Distributed-Compute-Labs/dcp-client/README.md

 To use the DCP Client library with BravoJS, you must make the bundle and the loader visible to your web application.

 ## DCP-Client API
-While methods of initializing dcp-client vary somewhat from platform to platform or framework to framework, at the end of the initializing, you will have a way to access the key exports of the dcp-client library:
+While methods of initializing dcp-client vary somewhat from platform to platform or framework to framework (see below), after initializing, you will have a way to access the key exports of the dcp-client library:
 1. `compute` - Compute API; `compute.run`, `compute.for`, etc.
 2. `wallet` - Wallet API; used to manipulate data types related to cryptographic authorization, authentication and access control
-3. `protocol` - Protocol API; direct access to lower-level details of DCP
-4. `worker` - Worker API; used for creating embedded Workers on the web or in NodeJS
+3. `worker` - Worker API; used for creating embedded Workers on the web or in NodeJS
-5. `dcp-config` - a configuration object which can override various core options, such as the location of a local HTTP proxy; the initial default is downloaded from `protocol://location.of.scheduler/etc/dcp-config`
+4. `dcp-config` - a configuration object which can override various core options, such as the location of a local HTTP proxy; the initial default is downloaded from `protocol://location.of.scheduler/etc/dcp-config`
-6. A global symbol, XMLHttpRequest, which understands HTTP, HTTPS, and HTTP-KeepAlive.
+5. A global symbol, XMLHttpRequest, which understands HTTP, HTTPS, and HTTP-KeepAlive.
 This is the native implementation on the browser platforms and polyfilled in NodeJS via the `dcp-xhr` module.
 The polyfill includes deep network-layer debugging hooks.

-### init() - NodeJS, BravoJS
+### init() and initSync() - CommonJS
- From your NodeJS application, you can then invoke `require('dcp-client').init()` or `require('dcp-client').initcb()`, which initializes the dcp-client library.
+From your NodeJS application (or any other using the CommonJS `require` function), you can invoke `require('dcp-client').init()` which initializes the dcp-client library.
+This function returns a promise that, once resolved, signals that the DCP modules have been injected into the NodeJS module memo (more about DCP modules below).
+Alternatively, you may call `initSync` with the same arguments and behavior as `init` except that the initialization is performed synchronously.

 The `init` function takes zero or more arguments, allowing the developer to create an object which overrides the various DCP defaults; in particular, the location of the scheduler and the name of the code bundle which is executed to provide the APIs.
 This object has the same "shape" as the `dcpConfig` export from the library, and this is no coincidence: *any* parameter specified in the configuration will override the same-pathed property provided by the scheduler's configuration object that lives at `etc/dcp-config.js` relative to the scheduler's location.